miguelbcr/RxPaparazzo/README.md

 ### Media scanning

 To send files to the media scanner so that they can be indexed and available in applications such as the Gallery use `sendToMediaScanner()`.
+If you are using `useInternalStorage()` then the media scanner will not be able to access the file.

 ### Picking files